-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ1000 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500, while the M5 does not have a direct successor.
+Both the M5 and the FZ1000 have been discontinued, but can regularly be found used on ebay.
+The FZ1000 was replaced by the Panasonic FZ2500, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M5 Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So how do things add up?
 Is the Canon M5 better than the Panasonic FZ1000 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS M5:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.